danross509/MAGnolia/README.md

 --pacbio:       Specify folder containing PacBio reads...
 TO DO

---corrected:    Specify if all input reads have been previously corrected, otherwise can be edited in samples.csv
+--corrected:    Specify if all input reads have been previously corrected.
+This can be edited later in samples.csv
 ```

 This will generate 2 files in the launch directory: